This is the year you get all your ducks in a row!

 Dr. Will's Breakfast Smoothie | A Meal In A Glass

-If you are trying to have a better work life balance (Jeff Bezos prefers the term work life harmony) and promised yourself you were going to eat healthier this year; try Dr. Will Bulsiewicz's (a gastroenterologist and author of Fiber Fueled) fast and easy breakfast smoothie.
+If you are trying to have a better work life balance (Jeff Bezos prefers the term work life harmony) and promised yourself you were going to eat healthier this year; try Dr. Will Bulsiewicz's (a gastroenterologist and author of Fiber Fueled) fast, easy, and portable breakfast smoothie.

 Just throw these four ingredients in the blender and blend until smooth.